ericchase/repro-vscode-typescript-nightly-extension-issue/README.md

 # notes

 - the `Add all missing imports` source action works just fine when `ms-vscode.vscode-typescript-next` is **not** installed
-- after installing `ms-vscode.vscode-typescript-next`, you must **Reload** the VSCode window at minimum
+- after installing `ms-vscode.vscode-typescript-next`, you must at minimum trigger the `Restart Extensions` command
-  - restarting the TS Server is not enough from my tests
+  - restarting the TS Server alone is not enough from my tests
-  - i suggest closing and opening VSCode again